SamuelReeder/caspr/README.md

 #### Requirements for Running Locally
 - **Node.js**: Install Node.js from the [official website](https://nodejs.org/en).
 - **npm**: Comes with Node.js and is necessary for managing dependencies.
+- **Local environment configuration**: See the section below to ensure your local environment is configured properly for development.

 #### Local Installation Steps
 - Clone the repository from the main branch:
   ```bash